Overview

 Applying the Rules

 Let’s go over a code example and apply our rules.
-Try figuring out what this
+Try figuring out what this will be with the two different function calls.

 Determining Which Rule Applies